 If you would like more information about future events, please email firstname.lastname@example.org

-In order to receive your Smartcard, you’ll need to provide the following in person at the registration event:
+In order to receive your Smartcard with digital signature, you’ll need to provide the following in person at the registration event:

 - Proof of identity documents (see guidance below)

 - A six character PIN code and an eight character PUK code (both can be numeric or alphabetic).
 These are codes created by you - you’ll need to keep a record of them so we suggest making them memorable.
 If you lose your PUK code, you will need to repeat the Smartcard registration process in person to receive a new Smartcard.

 - Details of an email address unique to you (i.e. not one shared with someone else).

 - At the registration event, you will also need to sign the Smartcard user contract.

 Proof of identity documentation

-To receive your Smartcard you will need to bring standard documentary evidence of your identity to a verification meeting.
-The documentation that you provide must contain your full name as indicated on the form you receive from the Law Society of Scotland.
+To collect your Smartcard with digital signature you will need to bring standard documentary evidence of your identity to a verification meeting.
+The documentation that you provide must contain your full name as indicated on the form you receive from us.

-Photo ID issued by government bodies is always to be preferred.
+Photo ID issued by government bodies is always preferable.
 Government issued documents with a photograph are preferred and one of the following items will suffice:

 - Valid signed passport (a foreign passport is acceptable, provided that the personal details are shown in the Latin alphabet)